Summer School of Music

 What is a typical day?

 The day starts with a warm-up focusing on baton technique, the left hand and use of the body.

 The majority of the classes which follow are in small groups (10 to 15 students).
-These take the form of workshops with pianos or small ensembles formed from the class with the tutors rotating between the groups so that each student has a 10-15 minute individual lesson with each tutor.
-The purpose of these sessions is to develop technique and communication using the set works.
+These take the form of workshops with pianos or small ensembles formed from the class with the tutors rotating between the groups so that each student has an individual lesson with each tutor.
+The purpose of these sessions is to develop technique and communication skills using the set works.

 Other classes include musicianship sessions that concentrate on aural awareness, aspects of score preparation and instrumental techniques pertaining to the scores being studied.
 There are also orchestral repertoire sessions (with a large orchestra) which aim to develop musical understanding and an awareness of the works as a whole.

 The course timetable can be very full, with sessions running from 09.00 until 21.30 on some days.
 ‘First time students may find the course rather intensive and tiring, though most find it enjoyable and fulfilling.